miguelmarco/beamer_theme/readme.md

 Besides, by using markdown as a source, you can use a more efficient workflow.

 Here you have a `beamer.css` file that tries to look similar to a beamer presentation.
-If you copy it to your `/reveal.js/css/theme/` directory, you can use it in your reveal slides.
+If you copy it to your `/reveal.js/dist/theme/` directory (see below), you can use it in your reveal slides.

 Look at `example.md` to see how to create the corresponding markdown file.